 The Mathematical Problem

 - Investment Choice.
-Bach then assumed that if his subject wasn’t spending that (inflated) $2,000 per year on lattes, she would instead invest it all in stocks.
-In reality, a portfolio of nothing but stocks would be an incredibly risky asset allocation.
-According to the “rule of 110” used by most experts today, the percentage of your assets you have in stocks should be roughly equal to 110 minus your age, adjusted up or down based on your risk tolerance.
-Even a 22-year-old wouldn’t start out with 100% in stocks, and no one would remain 100% invested in the stock market over the course of 40 years.
+Bach assumed his subject would invest all of her $2,000 savings l in stocks.
+That’s an incredibly risky asset allocation.
+According to the standard “rule of 110,” the percentage of your assets in stocks should be about 110 minus your age.
+Even a 22-year-old wouldn’t buy only stocks, and no one would keep doing it for 40 years.

 - Inflation and Taxes.
-Bach also failed to factor in two big costs that can eat into your investment return: inflation and taxes.
-According to the AARP’s retirement calculator, adjusting for inflation knocks down the 40-year return on an annual $2,000 investment by more than 67%.
-And while it’s possible to put off paying taxes by putting money into a tax-deferred plan like a 401(k) or an IRA, you can’t avoid them forever.
+Bach also failed to factor in the cost of inflation and taxes.
+According to the AARP’s retirement calculator, adjusting for inflation drops the 40-year return on an annual $2,000 investment by more than 67%.
+And while you can delay taxes with a tax-deferred plan like a 401(k) or an IRA, you can’t avoid them forever.

 If you correct all these errors, the total return on the latte factor looks a lot less impressive.
 Let’s start out by assuming your daily latte costs $3, not $5.
-You divert this money into a balanced portfolio of stocks and bonds, which has an average annual return of around 7%.
+You divert this money into a balanced portfolio containing both stocks and bonds, which has an average annual return of around 8.7%.

 The Economic Problem

-Trying to save your way to financial independence by cutting out a $3 daily latte isn’t likely to work.
-But there’s an even more fundamental problem with the latte factor: it assumes you actually have that $3 a day to save.
-Bach’s whole premise is that it’s the small, unnecessary expenses in the average person’s budget that hold them back from working toward their financial goals.
-But according to many economists, that simply isn’t the case.
+Trying to reach financial independence by cutting out a $3 daily latte isn’t likely to work.
+But there’s a more fundamental problem with the latte factor: it assumes you have that $3 per day to save.
+Bach’s premise is that it’s the little things in the average person’s budget that hold them back from working toward their financial goals.
+But according to many economists, it’s really the big things.

 In short, it’s not wasteful spending that’s holding millennials back from buying homes.
-Their problem is that they’re working with lower incomes and higher housing prices than previous generations.
-According to an analysis by CNBC, even if millennials cut their spending on dining out to the level of baby boomers, they’d still need a jaw-dropping 113 years to save enough for a down payment on the average American home.
+It’s lower incomes and higher housing prices than previous generations enjoyed.
+According to a CNBC analysis, even if millennials cut their spending on dining out to the level of baby boomers, they’d still need a jaw-dropping 113 years to save enough for a down payment on the average American home.

 What Really Works